Time Zones in Egypt

 what time zone is Cairo in?

-are all major cities in Egypt on the same time?
+do all cities in Egypt use the same time?

-Yes, the major cities listed for Egypt all use Africa/Cairo (UTC+2).
-That includes Cairo, Alexandria, Giza, Shubrā al Khaymah, Port Said, Suez, Al Manşūrah, Al Maḩallah al Kubrá, Ţanţā, and Asyūţ.
+Yes, all major cities in Egypt use the same official time because the country has a single time zone, Africa/Cairo.
+Cities including Cairo, Alexandria, Giza, Shubrā al Khaymah, Port Said, Suez, Al Manşūrah, Al Maḩallah al Kubrá, Ţanţā, and Asyūţ follow the same clock.